bogdan2ko/Mysite/README.md

 psycopg2-binary (for working with Postgres)

 ## Installation
-1.Clone the repository to your computer: git clone https://github.com/yourusername/mysite.git 2.Navigate to the mysite directory: cd mysite
+1. Clone the repository to your computer: git clone https://github.com/yourusername/mysite.git
+2. Navigate to the mysite directory: cd mysite
-3.Create and activate a virtual environment (optional but recommended): virtualenv env && source env/bin/activate 4.Install dependencies: pip install -r requirements.txt 5.Create a Postgres database and specify its details in mysite/settings.py file:
+3. Create and activate a virtual environment (optional but recommended): virtualenv env && source env/bin/activate
+4. Install dependencies: pip install -r requirements.txt
+5. Create a Postgres database and specify its details in mysite/settings.py file:

 DATABASES = {
     'default': {